DESIGN ANALYSIS: MATCH-3

 03583bd65048bc918f22192f19941058.png

-When it comes to pleasing the human brain, it seems that three is simply a magic number… Just as how you would create a pattern in Match-3 games.
+When it comes to pleasing the human brain, it seems that three is simply a magic number… Just as how you would be needed create a pattern in Match-3 games.

 INFINITE FEEDBACK LOOP

-From the beginning of finding a match, & performing it, to completing the levels, and progressing through the saga map… It’s essentially a never ending reward loop.
+From recognizing a pattern to match, executing it, to completing levels, and progressing through the saga map… It’s all essentially a never ending reward loop.

-Even if the player does a mistake, it only leads to more score.
-And if the players feel bad about the end product of a match from what it could have been…
+And if the players feel bad about the end result of a match from what it could have been…

 Extra_Moves_pack.png